Colombia Comprehensive Bird Photography Tour

 SPECIFICATIONS:

-Focus: Bird Photography Physical Difficulty: Easy Addressed to: Photographers who love quality photos, and who want to spend the days at feeders.
+Length: 14 Nights/ 15 days / Starting city: Cali / Ending city: Medellín / Pace: Relaxed-Feeders most of the time / Focus: Bird Photography / Physical Difficulty: Easy / Addressed to: Photographers who love quality Bird photos, and who want to spend the days at feeders.

 OVERVIEW

 This tour offers exceptional photographic opportunities in our mega-diverse country.
-Designed for bird photographers with DSLR or Mirrorless cameras and telephoto lenses, 300, 400, 500, 600 millimeters.
-It's ideal for those experienced in bird photography.
+Designed for bird photographers with DSLR or Mirrorless cameras and telephoto lenses, 300, 400, 500, 600, 800 millimeters.
+It's ideal for Photographers who love quality photos, and who want to spend the days at feeders.

 Our goal isn't to create a long checklist, but to capture stunning photos.
 We go all out with interesting perches, and we're constantly switching things up to keep your shots fresh and diverse.
 Attention to detail is our game – from strategically placing food to ensuring clean backgrounds.